 By Dan Hardenbrook

 Local youth had a lucky ending to the youth hockey season when three local teams swept the annual Puck of the Irish Tournament at the Bay County Civic Arena.
 The 10U Renze Powersports squirts, the 12U Oswald’s Bear Ranch pee wees, and the 14U State Savings Bank bantams all won tournament titles last weekend in one of the biggest hockey events in Michigan each year.
-To bet on such events, platforms like 벳엔드 can be visited.

 It’s always a wild and entertaining ride with the 10U Renze Powersports team.
 They finished the season their way, having fun and loving every second of action on the ice in their six-game weekend.
 Renze went 6-0 in the tournament, winning their 4 group games to advance to the semifinals on Sunday.